TannerReynolds/ShareX-Upload-Server/README.md

 - Upload something, and the upload will give you a url to the authentication page
 - Type in your password, and it will display/download the file!

+#### Auto Password Generation
+In addition to being able to use any password you want for puploads, if you type in `*random*` as your pupload field, the server will automatically generate a password for you.
+This password will include letters, numbers, and special characters.
+It will generate a key based on the length you specify in your config (puploadKeyGenLength).
+When making requests, the server will return the image URL with the key like so `URL: https://qoilo.com/lhHr | KEY: Np$[CBk>X[c^YY{MDlCHH0|Qfm1uK0*lld^Mi$f4d62R5x6C2>~yaL}3*QYnziuZ`

 ### Showcase Field
  - Add a field to your body called `showCase`, and then make the value `true`
  - Upload an image
  - Click the image to view image's metadata like camera, lens, iso, shutter speed, etc.
  - Requires extra software to be installed to your server, called [Exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/index.html) to read metadata from uploaded images.
-The install file will automatically install this software on ubuntu
+The install file will automatically install this software on ubuntu.

-#### Auto Password Generation
-In addition to being able to use any password you want for puploads, if you type in `*random*` as your pupload field, the server will automatically generate a password for you.
-This password will include letters, numbers, and special characters.
-It will generate a key based on the length you specify in your config (puploadKeyGenLength).
-When making requests, the server will return the image URL with the key like so `URL: https://qoilo.com/lhHr | KEY: Np$[CBk>X[c^YY{MDlCHH0|Qfm1uK0*lld^Mi$f4d62R5x6C2>~yaL}3*QYnziuZ`
+ - Windows servers using this feature wil need the Windows executable for exiftool and it will need to be added to your environment variables or ShareS will throw errors on upload and return 404s

 ## Credits
 #### [Ken](https://github.com/NotWeeb) - Initial File Uploader